 After serving dinner to 400 folks, the Big Cookies – pressed perfectly into their deep-dish pizza pans – go into the oven.
 Not a moment sooner.
 While they bake, thick round slabs of ice cream – cut and kept frozen until just the right moment – are rolled out of the freezer.
 Just as 400 folks finish eating their dinner, the Big Cookies come out of the oven, cooked so that the outside is perfectly browned and the inside is perfectly gooey.
 Each one is quickly topped with its own wheel of ice cream that cools the cookie innards just enough to maintain the just-on-the-edge-of-gooey stage while the hot cookie warms the ice cream just enough to make it just-on-the-edge-of-melting creamy.
 And then they’re served.
 Immediately.
 Without a moment to lose.
 While still hot/frozen.
 While still perfect.
 While still sublime.

 There is no eating etiquette.
 Fact.
 Anything goes.
+[Actually, post-CoVid, anything doesn’t go – but it’s still nice to remember those days of yore.]
 Some people like to savor the wonder.
 Others like to inhale it.
 The only rule about eating The Big Cookie – and it’s more of a law, really, like gravity, because it’s not legislated on the front end but it proves to be true on the back-end 100% of the time – is that it must be fully consumed.
 Every last chip.
 Every last crumb.
 Every last drip.

 Over the years, The Big Cookie has made its way to almost all of the other Young Life camps (a textbook example of market demand precipitated by word-of-mouth chatter), and each one has its own distinct personality.
 But the first Big Cookie – The Original, if you will – was first served in a lovely little place in northern Minnesota in the summer of 2002 to 400 people, give or take.

-That was 13 20 years ago.
-The Big Cookie is officially a teenager an icon now, but just as wondrous and delicious as ever.
+That was 13 20 21 years ago.
+The Big Cookie is officially a teenageran icon a full-fledged iconic adult now, but just as wondrous and delicious as ever.

-On June 14, 2015, the first Big Cookie of the summer season will be served at Castaway Club, now made by a new generation of kitchen folk – let’s call them Deb and Brandon and company.
+On June 14, 2015 June 24, 2023 (give or take a day), the first Big Cookie of the summer season will be served at Castaway Club, now made by a new generation of kitchen folk – let’s call them Deb and Brandon Abby and company.
 It’s going to be a stupendous event.
 Only a very few people will know the story of how it came to be.
 Most will have no idea how much thinking and hoping and strategizing and trial-and-error went into making it just the perfect combination of hot and cold, cooked and gooey, sweet and sweeter.
 They for sure won’t realize how much work and planning is required to make such a simple looking dessert so perfectly perfect, week after week after week.

 That’s okay.
 Local history and camp food systems don’t top most people’s list of favorite things.
 The Big Cookie, though…

 **Wowsa.
 The Big Cookie is near and dear to many people.
 No surprise there.
 A few people have asked about the veracity of this story, so I thought I’d give a short background – for those who are interested.
 From 1992-2004, we lived in Detroit Lakes, MN – just a hop, skip and a jump down the road from Castaway Club.
-For much of that time, my husband Mark was on property staff while also serving as the Area Director in Detroit Lakes.
+For much of that time, my husband was on property staff while also serving as the Area Director in Detroit Lakes.
 We hosted many weekend camps, did many summer assignments, and knew the kitchen staff (and others) like family.
-Russell (his real name) just happened to grow up down the street from me.
-When he moved to MN, he lived with us for a while, and is as close to being family as non-family can be – which is to say he’s family.
-This past March I was at Castaway Club for a LYO (Lutheran Youth Organization) retreat.
+Russell (his real name) just happened to grow up down the street from me in the NW ‘burbs of Chicago.
+When he moved to MN to work at Castaway Club, he lived with us for a while, and is as close to being family as non-family can be – which is to say he’s family.
+This past March In March of 2015, I was at Castaway Club for a LYO (Lutheran Youth Organization) retreat.
 They served the Big Cookie.
 That’s when all of these pictures were taken.
 All those Big Cookies I’d eaten over the years, and I didn’t have a single photo memory.
 Weird.
-Anyway, Dave (his real name) and his daughter Kristina (yep – also real name) were there: she was the camp director and he was serving on kitchen work crew back in his old stomping grounds.
+Anyway, Dave (his real name) and his daughter Kristina (also real name) were there that weekend in 2015: she was the camp director and he was serving on kitchen work crew back in his old stomping grounds.
 One of them mentioned that the very first Big Cookie “experiment” had been at an LYO event a number of years ago.
 I was curious about just how long ago, so called Russell and had a long talk with him.
-All of that to say, the veracity of this story is, well, let’s call it veracious.
+All of that to say, the veracity of this story is primo veracious.

 [Here I muse about life-at-large while being here-at-camp.]